ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 # Motivation

 The problem of providing language support to developers is very old.
-In the past domain-specific development environments where very common.
+In the past, domain-specific development environments were very common.

 | Domain    | development environment |
 | --------- | ----------------------- |